 - University: These services support students, instruction, and related academic activities, including: some network services, infrastructure services (applications, database, communications), classroom technology, and learning management systems.
 The cost for these services is funded through central appropriations.

 Rate and Funding Review Process

 As the rate gets reviewed and approved every year, a central review process evaluates the services included in the bundle, prior year spending, projected future costs, changes in FTE, any subsidies that may be available, and any other factors that might affect the rate.
-This process ensures that centrally provided ACCC services can be sustained and enhanced as expected for a Research 1 institution.
+This process ensures that centrally provided Technology Solutions services can be sustained and enhanced as expected for a Research 1 institution.

 In the fall, the recharge rate for the future fiscal year is developed with input from the Rate and Funding Review Committee and the Steering Committee.
 Once this rate is evaluated and approved by the Policy Committee, details about the rate are distributed and reviewed during budget meetings with each college/unit.
 An expense transfer will be made once a year around the second quarter of the fiscal year to collect funding from each college/unit.